kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: The moment first time attempt success of a 'ping pass' that had me put my hands on my head, mouth wide open in disbelief for the ease with which I was able to add a new tool for toolkit, a new skill for my skillset.
 Peace be on that Sudanese brother who cared enough to tell me what my problem was and how I could fix it.
-- <b>Quote, inspiration, or personal reflection</b>: I came up with: ```Remember to be the same person.```, and have been repeating it to myself day and night, as soon as I wake up and every time I catch myself straying from having a stoic facial expression.
+- <b>Quote, inspiration, or personal reflection</b>: I came up with ```Remember to be the same person```, and have been repeating it to myself day and night, as soon as I wake up and every time I catch myself straying from having a stoic facial expression.
 No highs, no lows, Wu wei, the art of the middleway.

 ---